Pollution

 CONTAMINATION IN CASCO BAY

-Reducing the impacts of current and legacy pollution sources is critical for the economy as well as for the health of the estuary and its many communities.
+Reducing the impacts of current and legacy pollution sources is crucial for both the economy and the health of the estuary and its many communities.

-Even though Casco Bay is still relatively healthy compared to many similar bays on the East Coast, nutrient pollution, principally caused by nitrogen, is an emerging problem.
-The Bay is experiencing preliminary ecological effects of excess nutrients, including algae blooms, damage to eelgrass beds, and coastal acidification.
-Population growth and climate change effects like warming waters and altered precipitation are likely to make the problem more severe in future.
+Although Casco Bay remains relatively healthy compared to many East Coast bays, nutrient pollution, primarily from nitrogen, is becoming a growing concern.
+The Bay is already showing early signs of nutrient overload, such as algae blooms, damage to eelgrass beds, and coastal acidification.
+With population growth and climate change—leading to warming waters and altered precipitation—these issues are likely to worsen.

-Toxic pollution is also present in the Bay, its sediments, and in the tissues of its living organisms, including clams, fish, birds and marine mammals.
-Toxics like heavy metals and organic contaminants can pose a threat to the health of aquatic life and humans.
+Toxic pollution is another significant threat, affecting the Bay’s sediments and the tissues of clams, fish, birds, and marine mammals.
+Contaminants like heavy metals and organic chemicals pose risks to both aquatic life and human health.

 Sources of Pollution